 On a developmental level, all people born without serious defects are born geniuses.
 Our brains radically process information with amazing efficiency.
 We have an almost unlimited capacity to understand language, facial recognition, and emotional nuance.
 We can create associations with almost unrelated groups of information seemingly instantly.
 Learning any new skill involves relatively brief burst of progress.
 After these quantum-leaps there can be a backslide that is a little higher than the previous one.
 I can relate to this.
 When I make a breakthrough in asana practice, I find that I suffer in my body in understanding basics, everything goes through a time of absolute flux and my usual go-to poses don't seem to work.
 My body has to relearn and reconfigure.
 My handstand teacher (I went on a handstand specific training for a week a few years back) said that it was light forging a blade.
 When the information is coming in the blade is getting hot, ready to be shaped but that it is useless at the time.
 It takes a lot of tempering, folding, reheating and repeating to develop the strength in the blade.
 So to be sharp, repeat, repeat and repeat.

 All learning occurs in stages.
 A stage is marked to have ended when the body has absorbed the new skill into a habit.
 This is when thinking about the task and putting effort in is no longer such an ordeal.
 When this happens, the task that was once impossible can be performed without thinking of it as a separate task.
 This became apparent in how I taught Vinyasa Yoga.
 I deliver a lot of complex information to people in every class.
-Students would come up and say “I have heard you say that at least one hundred times and today I finally understood what to do.”
-They couldn’t have until the new skills had settled.
+Students would come up and say "I have heard you say that at least one hundred times and today I finally understood what to do."
+They couldn't have until the new skills had settled.
 In my own experience in asana, poses that once seemed impossible now are at my call with ease.
 The definition of asana as a steady place makes sense now in a way that seemed only something you write down but never happens.
-The road may be frought with struggle, but it is worth it.
-So I encourage you, if you are practicing. get on your mat today.
+The road may be fraught with struggle, but it is worth it.
+So I encourage you if you are practising. get on your mat today.
 Hold space for whatever happens, even if you have done it 100 times already.
 Go deeper, my friends.